CALS Previous Award Recipients

 The John S. Donald Excellence in Teaching Award was established in 1976 by Delma Woodburn in honor of her father, John Donald, a Short Course instructor, political figure and farmer.
 This award is available for a deserving faculty or staff member who teaches in the Farm and Industry Short Course Program.

-2024: Not awarded this year
+2024: Not awarded

 2022: Jennifer Blazek, CALS Academic Affairs and Eric Ronk, Animal and Dairy Sciences